lukebhan/PDEControlGym/docs/source/tutorials/Trafficarz1d_tutorial.rst

 .. _Trafficarz1d_tutorial:

-Traffic ARZ PDE Tutorial
+1D Traffic ARZ PDE Tutorial
 =========

 This tutorial will follow the Jupyer-notebooks found at `github <https://github.com/lukebhan/PDEControlGym/blob/main/examples/TrafficPDE1D>`_.
-We will explore the traffic ARZ PDE environment, which consists of 1D coupled hyperbolic PDEs that models traffic flow on freeways.
+We will explore the `Traffic Aw–Rascle–Zhang (ARZ) PDE environment <../environments/Trafficarz1d.html>`_, which consists of 1D coupled hyperbolic PDEs that models traffic flow on freeways.
 The contontrol objective is to stabilize the traffic flow to a desired steady state traffic density and velocity.

 We first start by initializing the :class:`~pde_control_gym.src.environments.TrafficARZ1D` environment.
 The environment is initialized with the following parameters: